perrysmotors/sticky-headers.framerfx/README.md

 [View the code on Github](https://github.com/perrysmotors/sticky-headers.framerfx)

+## Features:

+- **New in version 2.5** – Place StickyElements anywhere in the scroll content including inside stacks and frames
+- Only supports vertical scrolling

 ## Usage

 After you install this package you will see two components: `StickyScroll` and `StickyElement`.